JohnsonLM/CampusVision/readme.md

 Once you've configured the application, run the bash script `start.sh` to configure the docker container and begin the docker process.
 If all is well, you should be able to visit the site at `localhost:56733`.
 If the app fails to start, check the DockerFile and ensure that all of your paths match with the directories you copied over.

-Once you can connect to the site, you can login with the default admin user:
+Once you can connect to the site, you can log in with the default admin user:

 username: first.last@domain.com
 password: password